 Undergraduate Program - Accelerated Bachelor's / Master's (ABM) Degree

 The Accelerated Bachelor's/Master's (ABM) degree program allows exceptional undergraduate students at NC State an opportunity to complete the requirements for both the Bachelor's and Master's degrees at an accelerated pace.
-These undergraduate students may double count up to 12 credits and obtain a non-thesis Master's degree in the same field within 12 months of completing the Bachelor's degree or obtain a thesis based Master's degree in the same field within 18 months of completing the Bachelor's degree.
+Undergraduates apply for the NC State Master of Computer Science (non-thesis) or Master of Science in Computer Science (thesis) while completing their Bachelor’s degree.
+These undergraduate students may double count up to 12 credits of graduate course work towards both their Bachelor’s and Master's degrees and obtain a non-thesis Master's degree in the same field within 12 months of completing the Bachelor's degree or obtain a thesis based Master's degree in the same field within 18 months of completing the Bachelor's degree.

-- Students may apply once they have completed a minimum of seventy-five (75) credit hours in their undergraduate programs, including credits earned from advanced placement, but they must apply before completion of the undergraduate degree.
+- A minimum of seventy-five (75) credit hours in their undergraduate programs, including credits earned from advanced placement, and they must apply before completion of the undergraduate degree.

 - Transfer students must have completed a minimum of two semesters as a full-time student at NC State, a minimum of 24 hours.